Geoff Plant

-As of 2010, he is chair of the board for Providence Health Care which operates St. Paul's Hospital.
-In May 2015 he was appointed as Emily Carr University of Art and Design's Chancellor.

-Education
+Geoff Plant, OBC KC (born May 22, 1955) is a Canadian lawyer and retired politician known for his interest in citizen's legal and electoral rights and aboriginal rights.
+He was a member of the Legislative Assembly (MLA) of British Columbia, representing Richmond-Steveston from 1996 to 2005.
+A caucus member of the British Columbia Liberal Party, he served in the cabinet of Premier Gordon Campbell as Attorney General and Minister Responsible for Treaty Negotiations from 2001 to 2005.

+Background and career

-Raised in Vancouver, Plant received a B.A. from Harvard University in 1978 and law degrees from the University of Southampton in England in 1980, Dalhousie University in Halifax in 1981, and from the University of Cambridge in 1989.
-For a year, Plant was a clerk in the Supreme Court of Canada in Ottawa prior to being called to the bar in 1982.
+Born in Hamilton, Ontario and raised in Vancouver, Plant received a B.A. from Harvard University in 1978 and law degrees from the University of Southampton in England in 1980, Dalhousie University in Halifax in 1981, and from the University of Cambridge in 1989.
+After serving as a clerk in the Supreme Court of Canada in Ottawa for a year, he was called to the British Columbia bar in 1982 and began practising in litigation, focusing on public and aboriginal law.

-Aboriginal rights

-Plant was one of the 8 members of the legal team representing the Attorney General of British Columbia in Delgamuukw v British Columbia, 1991 BCSC 2372.
+Plant was one of the eight members of the legal team representing the Attorney General of British Columbia in Delgamuukw v British Columbia, 1991 BCSC 2372.
 This case was eventually overturned by the Supreme Court of Canada in Delgamuukw v British Columbia, [1997] 3 SCR 1010.